A Retirement Plan That Delivers Huge Tax Savings

 Defined Benefit Plans Offer a Number of Advantages

-Huge Tax Savings.
 The high contribution levels of DB plans allow plan owners access to larger tax deductions than possible with SEP-IRAs or 401(k)s.
-These deductions can add up big tax savings - $40,000 or more every year.
+These deductions can add up to big tax savings - $40,000 or more every year.

-- In this example, a 52-year old freelance consultant with an annual income of $450,000 can potentially cut his/her tax bill by close to $70,000 or over $80,000 in a single year by forming a Defined Benefit plan
+- In this example a 50-year old self-employed consultant with an annual income of $350,000 can potentially cut his tax bill by $60,000 or over $70,000 in a single year by forming a Defined Benefit plan.

 Defined Benefit Plans Work Even If You Have Employees

-For professionals who have 10 or fewer employees, a specific type of DB plan provides an excellent solution.
+For successful professionals or partnerships and profitable small businesses with 10 or fewer employees, a specific type of DB plan provides an excellent tax savings tool.